yufeikang/home-assistant.io/source/_integrations/light.mqtt.markdown

   required: false
   type: template
 color_temp_command_topic:
   description: The MQTT topic to publish commands to change the light’s color temperature state.
-The color temperature command slider has a range of 153 to 500 mireds (micro reciprocal degrees).
+By default the color temperature command slider has a range of 153 to 500 mireds (micro reciprocal degrees) or a range of 2000 to 6535 Kelvin if `color_temp_kelvin` is set to `true`.
   required: false
   type: string
+color_temp_kelvin:
+  description: "When set to `true`, `color_temp_command_topic` will publish color mode updates in Kelvin and process `color_temp_state_topic` will process state updates in Kelvin.
+When not set the `color_temp` values are converted to mireds."
+  required: false
+  type: boolean
+  default: false
 color_temp_state_topic:
   description: "The MQTT topic subscribed to receive color temperature state updates."
   required: false